Binary Encoder/Decoder

 1

-Enter or paste the text you want to encode
+Enter or paste text to encode, or binary to decode

 2